What is AI Governance?

 • Feed financial information to AI summarization tools

 Each interaction potentially exposes sensitive data to third parties, training datasets, or storage outside corporate controls.
+Most free-tier AI terms grant the vendor broad rights over submitted data.

 The regulatory landscape